 The Blue Angel music variety show is one of the longest-running traditions at the university.
 Each November the event is sponsored and run by the campus men’s music fraternity Phi Mu Alpha Sinfonia (Eta Nu chapter).
 Students audition to be include in the shows that include around 20 acts.

-Cardinal Bash is an amazing welcome back week for students following winter break.
+Snow Days is an amazing welcome back week for students following winter break.
 The week is filled with fun events for the Saint Mary’s community to promote school spirit and Cardinal Pride.
 Past Cardinal Bash events have included Bingo, Dive-In Movie at the pool, Escape Room Night, a Super Smash Brothers Tournament, a Comedy Night, Trivia, and musical performances!

 Cardinal Fest is a fun-filled event that celebrate the entire Saint Mary’s University of Minnesota community that launched in 2017 that is sure to become a late-fall tradition.
 The high-spirited fun, games, prizes, and lunch in the Gostomski Fieldhouse draw hundreds of people to the event.
 Cardinal Fest is a time that brings people together and helps them unwind before the sprint to final exams after Thanksgiving.

 Welcome Week features activities for new students and transfers to start their transition to campus life.
 The week features move-in for these students, interest sessions, time for a class photo, and a variety of social events, which in the past have included a bonfire, dance party, mixer, and more.

 Farewell Fest is a time for all faculty, staff, students, and their families to attend a day-long event in celebration of the last day of classes for the spring semester at Saint Mary’s.
 Events that have been held during Farewell Fest include lunch and dinner in the plaza, giant inflatables, massage chairs, giveaways, musical and comedy performances, lawn game tournaments, and more!